metrorailings/OwlBlog/content/posts/week-11-supercontest-picks-1.md

 Ravens are in slightly better health, but they'll be down their two best run defenders in Calais Campbell and Brandon Williams.
 So funnily enough, Tennessee's second-string offensive line versus Baltimore's weakened defensive front may be the battle that decides this game.

 #### _History_

+Tennessee ended Baltimore's Super Bowls hopes last year, thanks in part to  a monstrous rushing performance from Derrick Henry.
+But really, it's the fact that Tennessee sunk Baltimore into a hole early in the game that really led to the latter's unraveling.
+The Ravens have serious issues playing from negative game script.
+Sure, Lamar Jackson was able to mount a comeback against the Colts, but that was more thanks to Philip Rivers playing so impotently in the second half.
+You give Lamar enough chances, eventually he'll find his groove.

+It seems safe to say the Titans fortunes rest upon whether they can rattle off points faster than Baltimore here.
+And that's anything but certain given Tennessee has been _disgustingly incompetent_ defensing the run.

+#### _Weather_

+A little chilly, but otherwise decent.

+***

+Titans +6.5

+***

+**Tennessee covers if**
+the Titans offense can ball out and run up the score in the first two quarters.
+The Ravens seem to have a habit of abandoning their rushing game plan once it becomes clear they're playing from behind.

+**Baltimore covers if**
+the Ravens dominate time of possession by at least 6 minutes.
+\- OR -
+Baltimore can keep Tennessee's offense under their thumb.
+Certainly possible given the Titans will be fielding a patchwork offensive line.

+***

+### Dolphins @ Broncos (+3.5)

+***

+#### _Latest Results_

+Chargers (21) @ **Dolphins** (29)
+Broncos (12) @ **Raiders** (37)

+#### _Record_

+Dolphins (6-3)
+Broncos (3-6)

+#### _Injuries_